normalize/normalize.github.io/docs/transforms.md

 These are all the transforms available for both the normalization proxy and `nlz-build(1)`.

+There are multiple types of transforms which are not mutually exclusive:

+- Build-only - `nlz-build(1)`-only transforms
+- Ubiquitus - transforms for both the CLI and the proxy.
+- 1-to-1 - All included in  [normalize-transforms](https://github.com/normalize/transforms.js)
+- Global-build-only - Global transforms for `nlz-build(1)`, specifically CSS transforms.
+  These are all included in [normalize-build](https://github.com/normalize/build.js) and contrast 1-to-1 transforms.
+- Extension - Extension-based transforms
+- Tranparent - Transforms without an extension

-Unlike Component, Browserify, and other build systems, transforms are included automatically and stored in a single repository.
+Unlike other bundlers and build systems, transforms are included automatically.
 There are a couple of reasons for this:

 - This middleware system is a more complicated than other middleware systems: